 This measure is worth 3 per cent, a marginal increase from the World University Rankings figure (2.25 per cent).

-International outlook:people, research
+International outlook: people and research

 Our international category looks at diversity on campus and how much each university’s academics collaborate with international colleagues on research projects – signs of how global an institution is in its outlook.
 This category is unchanged from the World University Rankings.